 Category 4 3 2 1 Coverage of Topic The slides include all required information plus additional information.
 The slides include all required information.
 The slides include most of the required information.
 The slides include little of the required information.
-Images The image helps the listener/reader to better understand what the energy production facility looks like. the energy production The image does not generally help the listener/reader to understand what the energy production facility looks like.
+Images The image helps the listener/reader to better understand what the energy production facility looks like.
+The image mostly helps the listener/reader to understand what the energy production facility looks like.
+The image does not generally help the listener/reader to understand what the energy production facility looks like.
 The image is missing or unrelated to the topic.
 Use of class time Used time well during the class period.
 Focused on getting the project done.
 Never distracted others.
 Used time well during each class period.
 Usually focused on getting the project done and never distracted others.
 Used some of the time well during each class period.
 There was some focus on getting the project done but occasionally distracted others.
 Did not use class time to focus on the project AND/OR often distracted others.
 Understanding of Topic Deep understanding of how resource is used to generate electricity and its many pros and cons.
 General understanding of how resource is used to generate electricity and its many pros and cons.
 Basic understanding of how resource is used to generate electricity and only some pros and cons.
 Did not understand how resource is used to generate electricity and only some pros and cons